jonjhallett/dotgrid/README.md

 python dotgrid.py --gridsize=12 | ps2pdf - >dotgrid.pdf
 ```

-The script will modify the grid size to ensure that an exact number of grid squares are printed between the margins.
+The script will modify the grid size to ensure an exact number of grid squares are printed between the margins.